Security Data Works

 Streaming-first architecture (not batch-first).

 Telemetry flows continuously rather than on scheduled pulls.
 Processing happens in-stream rather than in batch jobs.
 Latency is measured in seconds, not hours or days.
 Backpressure is handled rather than papered over.
 The component categories: Apache Kafka or equivalent for event streaming; Apache Flink or Spark Streaming for stream processing; Tenzir, Cribl, or comparable for the security-specific streaming pipelines.
-The anti-pattern: Logstash → S3 → nightly Spark job, dressed up as a streaming architecture.
-It isn't.
+The anti-pattern is a Logstash to S3 to nightly Spark job dressed up as a streaming architecture, which it isn't.

 Schema normalization at ingest (not post-processing).

 OCSF or ECS (Elastic Common Schema) mapping happens during collection.
 Schema-on-read flexibility for multiple incoming formats.
 Field validation at ingest to catch errors at the source.
 Backward compatibility when schemas evolve.
-The anti-pattern: dump raw vendor logs to S3 and figure out the schema downstream — produces technical-debt that compounds across every consumer of that data.
+The anti-pattern is dumping raw vendor logs to S3 and figuring out the schema downstream, which produces technical debt that compounds across every consumer of that data.

 Metadata layer with lineage tracking.

 Every transformation step tracked automatically.
-Bidirectional lineage — upstream sources and downstream consumers — queryable rather than documented.
+Bidirectional lineage (upstream sources and downstream consumers) queryable rather than documented.
 Schema change history preserved.
 The component categories: Apache Iceberg with its built-in metadata tracking; Unity Catalog or AWS Glue Data Catalog for governance and metadata management.
-The anti-pattern: lineage as Confluence pages, manually maintained, perpetually stale.
+The anti-pattern is lineage carried in Confluence pages that are manually maintained and so perpetually stale.

 Columnar storage for analytics.

 Parquet or Apache Arrow for columnar analytical queries.
 Column-level compression delivering 10–20× reductions in storage cost.
 Scan efficiency from reading only the columns the query needs.
 Zero-copy in-memory transformations where the analytics engine supports them.
 The component categories: Parquet on the storage side, Arrow for in-memory representation, columnar engines like DuckDB or ClickHouse on the query side.
-The anti-pattern: compressed JSON in S3, slow and expensive to query, and the foundation many DSPM-backed deployments are quietly running on.
+The anti-pattern is compressed JSON in S3, slow and expensive to query, which is the foundation many DSPM-backed deployments end up running on.

 The build order